vectordotdev/vector/docs/usage/configuration/transforms/remove_fields.md

 ---
-description: Accepts `log` events and allows you to remove one or more event fields.
+description: Accepts `log` events and allows you to remove one or more log fields.
 ---

 <!--